dakovalev1/dakovalev1.github.io-old/posts/ssd_talk_march_2019/index.md

 title: Talk: Stochastic Spectral and Conjugate Descent Methods
 summary: Today I gave a talk at «Automatic control and Optimization Theory» seminar at the Institute for Control Problems, Moscow.
-Slides are available [here](ssd.pdf).
 date: 26 mar 2019 17:00

 Today I gave a talk at the "Automatic control and Optimization Theory" seminar at the [Institute for Control Problems](https://www.ipu.ru/en), Moscow.